Affiliate Marketing: The Ultimate Guide

 ● Publishers will try to approach the consumers via several channels (social media, digital billboards or SEO using content marketing) for sales.

-● Whether consumers can realise themselves are in an affiliate marketing system or not depending on the affiliate’s decision and selling tactics
+● Whether consumers can realise themselves are in an affiliate marketing system or not depends on the affiliate’s decision and selling tactics

-● For each purchase made by the customers, the publisher will gain a corresponding commission from the brand.
+● For each customer purchase, the publisher will gain a corresponding commission from the brand.

 ● An intermediary platform between a publisher and the merchant